Austin Catholic Preparatory School: Closing

-Decline of Student Pool
+Decline of student pool

 Detroit's loss of population accelerated after the city's 1967 race riots.
 This lessened the demographic pool of Catholic boys in a large segment of Austin's east-side catchment area.
 Excellent public high schools in the neighboring Grosse Pointe communities also siphoned away boys who would otherwise have attended Austin.

-Reasons for Closure Given by Augustinians
+Augustinians respond

 As late as July 1977, Austin was advertising in a metropolitan-Detroit-wide newspaper for applicants for grades 9–12, touting its college prep curriculum and art and music programs, among other attractions.
 At the start of the 1977–78 academic year, Austin had an enrollment of 427 boys and charged tuition of approximately $900 per year.
 In late October 1977, however, the faculty and students were surprised by a letter from the Midwest Province of the Augustinians, announcing that the school would be closed the following year.
 The letter cited declining enrollment and the availability of fewer teachers from within the Augustinian Order.
 Besides Austin, the Midwest Province operated four other high schools in the central part of the United States: Cascia Hall Preparatory School in Tulsa, Oklahoma; Mendel Catholic High School and St. Rita of Cascia High School in Chicago, Illinois, and Providence Catholic High School in New Lenox, Illinois.
 The Order decided that one of the four high schools needed to be closed, and chose Austin due to declining enrollment and its being located in an area that—at the time—was served by other Catholic high schools.
 The letter stated that to survive Austin would need to double its enrollment in the coming years, an outcome the Order did not think realistic.